Abd al-Samad Khan

 Abd al-Samad Khan Al-Ansari or Abd-us-Samad Khan Al-Ansari (died 1737), also known simply as Abdus Samad Khan, was the Mughal subahdar of Lahore Subah from 1713 to 1726, and of Multan Subah from 1726 until his death in 1737.
-He was succeeded by his son Zakariya Khan Bahadur in the both provinces.
+He was succeeded by his son Zakariya Khan Bahadur in both the provinces.

 Early life

 Abdus Samad Khan was born in Samarqand.
 His father, Abdullah Ahrar, was a well-known Naqshbandi saint and a descendant of Khwaja Ahrar of Baghdad, while his mother came from the family of Shaikh Umar of Baghistan.
 Originally, the family lived in Tashkand before settling in Samarqand, where they remained until Abdullah Ahrar died on 20 February 1690.

 Searching for better prospects, Abdus Samad Khan left his homeland and moved to India.
 During Emperor Aurangzeb’s reign, he found work in the Deccan region, though he did not achieve any notable success there.
 His fortunes began to change under Emperor Bahadur Shah I. A significant turning point came when he married into the family of Muhammad Amin Khan Chin, which helped him forge important connections.
 However, as Bahadur Shah’s reign neared its end, Abdus Samad Khan boldly pressed his claim on the influential Prince Azim-us-Shan.
 The prince, who held great power at court, responded evasively, and Abdus Samad Khan, having lost his temper, spoke in a disrespectful manner.
 This behavior led Emperor Bahadur Shah to expel him from the imperial court and order him to undertake a forced pilgrimage to Mecca.

 Just as Abdus Samad Khan was preparing for the pilgrimage, events took a dramatic turn.
 With Bahadur Shah’s death, a fierce contest for the throne erupted.
 Recognizing his proven bravery and the recent conflict with Prince Azim-us-Shan—which had made him even more suitable for the upcoming struggle—Zulfiqar Khan called him back into service.
-He was promoted to a high military rank (7000) and entrusted with leading the vanguard for Jahandhar Shah.
+He was promoted to a high military rank (commanding 7000 soldiers) and entrusted with leading the vanguard for Jahandhar Shah.

 Abdus Samad Khan’s military prowess shone on 14 March 1712.
 In just two days, he efficiently set up artillery batteries, and his rapid, accurate firing kept Azim-us-Shan’s forces from attacking aggressively on three fronts.
 On the following day, 15 March 1712, his well-prepared batteries played a decisive role in shifting the battle in favor of Jahandhar Shah’s forces.
 At one point, heavy enemy fire forced opposing commanders, including Kokaltash and Zain Khan, to abandon their positions and retreat behind the walls.

 At this critical moment, Shah Nawaz Khan led a force of 2,000 cavalry in a vigorous attack.
 Despite the enemy's surge, Abdus Samad Khan, together with Zain Khan, mounted a determined defense just as his allies were nearing defeat.
 The timely arrival of reinforcements under Prince Jahandhar Khan ultimately forced the enemy to flee.
 Through his steadfast bravery and calm persistence, Abdus Samad Khan played a key role in saving the situation on the battlefield.